Spectrik/playzone/README.md

 <h1>Notes</h1>

-If you find any bugs or get any idea what/how to improve this, let me know at ojanas@redhat.com.
+If you find any bugs or get any idea what/how to improve this, crete an issue.
 Thanks!